 With most of the leading data visualization tools supporting interactivity, it’s now easier to integrate user interaction into visualized data.
 However, you should be prudent to include interactivity in your visuals only when they can benefit the user.
 The use of excessive interactive elements can confuse the user and divert their focus from the main data presentation.

 With the increase in the number of mobile phone users, the demand for data visualization on smartphones is growing.
 Visualized data in the form of stock price changes or industrial production-related data on a smartphone is now driving better actions and decisions.

 As a data analyst, you need to design and optimize your data visualization for the mobile phone.
 This could include design practices such as:

 - Designing charts with the most critical information on the top left corner.

-- Use of appropriate colour coding.
+- Use of appropriate color coding.

 - Avoiding the use of graph titles and axis labels

 What is a data pattern?
 It is used to display or compare similar sets of information.
 You can visualize a data pattern with the use of a consistent type of chart or the same color.
 Among the best-used principles of data visualization, data patterns are also useful to show any disruption in the information set that can attract the user’s attention.

 Use of proportion

 A proportion in the world of data visualization is used to display the comparative weights of different data sets, which are indicative of their values.
 For example, if you are showing the “market share” of a particular line of products, the product with the highest market share should be displayed with a bigger proportion (as compared to the rest).
 Pie charts are among the best visualization element to show proportion (as a data set with a “50%” proportion would be occupying a 50% pie size in the chart).